 The Truth About Protein

-While both carbs and fat have spent the past few years being demonized or lauded by turns, no macronutrient has enjoyed the rise to prominence and popularity as our friend, protein.
 Although, while protein currently enjoys the spot as the most awesome of macronutrients, that wasn’t always so.
-In the early 1900’s diet gurus such as John Harvey Kellogg (yeah, the cereal guy) and Horace Fletcher rallied against the intake of dietary protein due to its “negative effects on digestion and health.”
+In the early 1900s diet gurus such as John Harvey Kellogg (yeah, the cereal guy) and Horace Fletcher rallied against the intake of dietary protein due to its “negative effects on digestion and health.”
 Of course, Kellogg was trying to sell a box of carbs, so take that for what it’s worth.
 With this bias, it’s obvious Kellogg wasn’t a trustworthy source (read more on how to determine someone’s credibility).

 Anyway, moving on.

-And now, my friends, it’s time to delve in the truth about Big P.
+And now, my friends, it’s time to delve into the truth about Big P.

 Protein helps to create an anabolic hormonal environment (good for muscle building and fat loss); and, along the lines of the “brick” metaphor: protein provides a lot of the material used to build your muscles.